 The good news is that you can avoid being bombarded with ads and sponsored content if you haven’t received the Anniversary Update yet.
 Microsoft is rolling it out in waves, therefore all hope is not lost for some users.
 Moreover, Pro users can also delay the Anniversary Update installation for at least 4 months.

-However just a few days ago I read of the group policy settings and I was like hell no and I just entered my Edu key from my University in the Activation Window in System Settings, it took maybe 4 minutes to switch editions and here I am, exempt from that bullshit. […]
+However just a few days ago I read of the group policy settings and I was like hell no and I just entered my Edu key from my University in the Activation Window in System Settings, it took maybe 4 minutes to switch editions and here I am […]

 I am 100% using a local account with no domains attached to this computer. […]